CSM Pașcani: History

 This time it was not possible to return immediately, finishing as runner-up in 1978–79 season behind CS Botoșani, the club remained in the third tier.
 After two seasons at the mid-table, 6th in 1979–80 and 5th in 1980–81, CFR missed the promotion in the 1981–82 season at goal difference in front of Minerul Gura Humorului.
 In the next season, Pășcănenii finished 3rd, behind Chimia Fălticeni and Zimbrul Siret.

-At the end of the following 1983–84 campaign, CFR Pașcani won the Series 1 of Divizia C returned to Second Division after six years of absence.
+At the end of the 1983–84 campaign, CFR Pașcani, with Constantin Dinu as head coach, won the Series I of Divizia C, returning to second division after six years of absence.